Washington County, IN Marriage License Information

 Are same sex marriages legal?

 Yes, Washington County will issue marriage licenses to same-sex couples.
-Florida recognizes same-sex marriages as valid as any other marriage.
+Indiana recognizes same-sex marriages as valid as any other marriage.